tsbohc/.garden/readme.md

 - symlink and be kinda smart about it
 - set up nvim and plug
-- install packages from arch repos
+- install arch and pip packages
 - sync itself to and from the repo
 - prettily log w/ exit statuses and partial live command output